AnandK27/anandk27.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 ---
-`Looking for full-time opportunities starting March 2025`
+Currently, I am a `Machine Learning Research Scientist` at [Collinear AI](https://www.collinear.ai/), where I lead the development of cutting-edge generative AI solutions.
+My work focuses on advancing the capabilities of large language and vision models (LLMs and VLMs) and diffusion models, particularly in the context of post-training adaptation and fine-tuning.

-I am a `Computer Vision researcher` at UC San Diego's Statistical Visual Computing Lab ([SVCL](http://www.svcl.ucsd.edu/)), where I work under Prof. Nuno's guidance to push the boundaries of generative AI and 3D reconstruction.
+Previously, I was a `Computer Vision researcher` at UC San Diego's Statistical Visual Computing Lab ([SVCL](http://www.svcl.ucsd.edu/)), where I work under Prof. Nuno's guidance to push the boundaries of generative AI and 3D reconstruction.
 My research focuses on developing innovative approaches using diffusion models, particularly in style attribution and sparse-view 3D reconstruction.
 Through my work on [IntroStyle](https://anandk27.github.io/IntroStyle/) and [GS-TransUNet](https://anandk27.github.io/GS_Trans_UNet/), I've demonstrated a knack for developing novel solutions that advance the state-of-the-art in computer vision.

 My academic journey spans from `NIT Tiruchirappalli` to `UC San Diego`'s Master's program in Electrical and Computer Engineering, where I've cultivated expertise in computer vision, GPU programming, and statistical learning.
 This strong foundation in both theory and practice has enabled me to tackle complex challenges across various domains, from implementing CUDA-optimized optical flow algorithms to developing zero-shot image captioning frameworks.